carolynhazard/carolynhazard.github.io/docs/index.md

   <body>
   <p><img src="bikershorts.jpeg" alt="parakeet"></p>
     <p>  WE ARE CARZARD

-        Spreading mindful movement, inspiring wellness and creating community.
+     <p> Spreading mindful movement, inspiring wellness and creating community.
-                  These goals inspire everything we do at CarZard.
+      <p> These goals inspire everything we do at CarZard.

-                  Every CarZard collection starts with fashion, so Alo looks as great as it performs in the studio.
+                  <p> Every CarZard collection starts with fashion, so Alo looks as great as it performs in the studio.
                   Celebrities are photographed wearing Alo all the time for a reason: because it’s their daily go-to.
                   We are always trend forward so CarZard wears great everywhere..</p>